-We are pleased to now offer a new training video on the use of MABEL, an online database featuring select digitized content from our collections (mabel.wwu.edu).
-Another project under development is a new video tutorial on doing research with primary sources, including an introduction to archives and special collections at Western (anticipated delivery mid-May).
+We are pleased to offer a new video on doing research with primary sources, including those available at Western through the collections of Heritage Resources.
+Additionally, we have created a training tutorial on the use of MABEL, an online database featuring select digitized content from our collections (mabel.wwu.edu).
 Heritage Resources staff can also recommend online resources (as well as additional content that may be available digitally but is not currently posted online) that are specifically relevant to your courses.

 We are eager to work with faculty and students directly to assist you, and will continue to update our webpages and other online platforms as new resources become available.
 Please contact us for any questions or additional information: Heritage.Resources@wwu.edu or (360) 650-7534 (if calling, please leave a voicemail).